Insect morphology: Head

-The head in most insects is enclosed in a hard, heavily sclerotized, exoskeletal head capsule'.
-The main exception is in those species whose larvae are not fully sclerotised, mainly some holometabola; but even most unsclerotised or weakly sclerotised larvae tend to have well sclerotised head capsules, for example the larvae of Coleoptera and Hymenoptera.
+The head in most insects is enclosed in a hard, heavily sclerotized, exoskeletal head capsule.
+The main exception is in those species whose larvae are not fully sclerotized, mainly some holometabola; but even most unsclerotized or weakly sclerotized larvae tend to have well-sclerotized head capsules, for example, the larvae of Coleoptera and Hymenoptera.
 The larvae of Cyclorrhapha however, tend to have hardly any head capsule at all.

-The head capsule bears most of the main sensory organs, including the antennae, ocelli, and the compound eyes.
-It also bears the mouthparts.
-In the adult insect the head capsule is apparently unsegmented, though embryological studies show it to consist of six segments that bear the paired head appendages, including the mouthparts, each pair on a specific segment.
+The head capsule bears most of the sensory organs, including the antennae, ocelli, and compound eyes, along with the mouthparts.
+In the adult insect, the head capsule appears unsegmented, though embryological studies show it to consist of six segments that bear the paired head appendages, including the mouthparts, each pair on a specific segment.
 Each such pair occupies one segment, though not all segments in modern insects bear any visible appendages.

-Of all the insect orders, Orthoptera most conveniently display the greatest variety of features found in the heads of insects, including the sutures and sclerites.
-Here, the vertex, or the apex (dorsal region), is situated between the compound eyes for insects with hypognathous and opisthognathous heads.
-In prognathous insects, the vertex is not found between the compound eyes, but rather, where the ocelli are normally found.
+Of all the insect orders, Orthoptera displays the greatest variety of features found in the heads of insects, including the sutures and sclerites.
+Here, the vertex, or the apex (dorsal region), is situated between the compound eyes of insects with hypognathous and opisthognathous heads.
+In prognathous insects, the vertex is not found between the compound eyes, but rather where the ocelli are normally found.
 This is because the primary axis of the head is rotated 90° to become parallel to the primary axis of the body.
 In some species, this region is modified and assumes a different name.

 The ecdysial suture is made of the coronal, frontal, and epicranial sutures plus the ecdysial and cleavage lines, which vary among different species of insects.
-The ecdysial suture is longitudinally placed on the vertex and separates the epicranial halves of the head to the left and right sides.
-Depending on the insect, the suture may come in different shapes: like either a Y, U, or V. Those diverging lines that make up the ecdysial suture are called the frontal or frontogenal sutures.
-Not all species of insects have frontal sutures, but in those that do, the sutures split open during ecdysis, which helps provide an opening for the new instar to emerge from the integument.
+The ecdysial suture is longitudinally placed on the vertex, separating the epicranial halves of the head to the left and right sides.
+Depending on the insect, the suture may come in different shapes: like either a Y, U or V. Those diverging lines that make up the ecdysial suture are called the frontal or frontogenal sutures.
+Not all species of insects have frontal sutures, but in those that do, the sutures split open during ecdysis, which provides an opening for the new instar to emerge from the integument.